measurement-kit/measurement-kit/doc/tutorial/unix.md

 vagrant up yakkety
 ```

 To spin up an Ubuntu 16.10 machine.
-Them run:
+Then run:

 ```
 vagrant ssh yakkety